javedali99/instagram-posts-downloader/README.md

 ## Notes

 - This script is intended for educational purposes and should be used in compliance with Instagram's terms of service.
-- Always respect the privacy and intellectual property rights of others when downloading content from Instagram.
-Do not download or redistribute content without permission.
+- Remember to use this script responsibly and always respect the privacy and intellectual property rights of others when downloading content from Instagram.
+- Do not download or redistribute content without permission.
 - Unauthorized use or distribution of downloaded content is strictly prohibited.
 - If you encounter any issues or have questions, please open an issue on the GitHub repository.

-Remember to use this script responsibly and respect the privacy and intellectual property rights of others when downloading content from Instagram.

 ## License